MichaelSebero/Duplicate-Line-Remover/README.md

 sh Duplicate-Line-Detector.sh
 ```
 .
-Your output without duplicate lines will be in your home directory.
+Your list without duplicate lines will be in your home directory.